Kimi Omou: Shunkashūtō: Promotion

+To promote her singles and album as a whole, Mai has had promotional events in Totoyama, Yokohama, Hirakata and Funabashi districts, at different venues.
+The promotion lasted for a month, starting in early October of 2018 and ending in November of the same year.
+The shows were recorded for DVD sets and Blu-rays.

+She performed some of her songs for the upcoming albums (with a setlist of 19 songs in total, with additional - encore - of 3 songs).
+During the promotioanal tour of Kimi Omou: Shunkashūtō, merchandise was given out to the fans, she also did autograph-singing, meet-and-greet and took pictures with the fans.

 Tours

-Mai Kuraki Shunkashūtō Kai
+Mai Kuraki Shunkashūtō Kai: Meet and Greet and Merchandise

 In support of the album, Kuraki embarked on the meet and greet tour entitled Mai Kuraki Shunkashūtō Kai, which began on 25 August 2018 in Toyoyama, Aichi and ended on 16 September 2018 in Funabashi, Chiba.
-At the tour, Kuraki sang several song and went on to hand her merchandise, braid ribbon to the audiences.
+At the tour, Kuraki sang several songs and went on to hand her merchandise, braid ribbon to the audiences.
 Fans were also allowed to do high-fives with her and given photographs of Kuraki, some of which were autographed by her.

 Mai Kuraki Live Project 2018 "Red It Be": Kimi Omou Shunkashūtō

-The concert tour, entitled Mai Kuraki Live Project 2018 "Red It Be": Kimi Omou Shunkashūtō began on 13 October 2018 in Narita, Chiba and end on 11 November 2018 in Nagoya, Aichi to promote the album.
+The concert tour, entitled Mai Kuraki Live Project 2018 "Red It Be": Kimi Omou Shunkashūtō began on 13 October 2018 in Narita, Chiba and ended on 11 November 2018 in Nagoya, Aichi to promote the album.
 All of the shows were recorded and released on a concert DVD/Blu-ray, Mai Kuraki Live Project 2018 "Red It be: Kimi Omou Shunkashūtō".

 Set list

 The following set list is representative of the show in Chiba on October 13, 2018.

 It is not representative of all concerts for the duration of the tour.